Why Wisconsin Families Are Turning to Compass Brookfield for PHP and IOP Care

 Watch for stepping away from life or difficulty engaging: trouble getting out of bed, difficulty going to work or school; an adolescent who’s in school but asking to come home due to anxiety; marked isolation from friends or family.
 PHP and IOP is about recognizing when someone is stepping out of life and helping them step back into life because what they’re experiencing has gotten so big they’re avoiding it, or avoiding life in general.

-BT: Do people have to try weekly therapy or one-off psychiatry visits before coming to Compass?
+BT: Do people have to try weekly therapy or one-off psychiatry visits before starting a PHP or IOP program at Compass?

 SK: